Historical Places In Sri Lanka

-I had wanted to write about historical places in Sri Lanka for a long time.
+I had wanted to write about historical places in Sri Lanka for a long time because visiting historical places are one of the very popular activities among the travellers and included in most Sri Lanka tour packages.
 But in front of a heap of work and busy schedule I had to keep it postponing.
-But this time I thought of completing this article because the inquiries for Sri Lanka trips with historical places is increasing day by day.
+But this time I thought of completing this article because the inquiries for Sri Lanka trips with historical attractions is increasing day by day.

 This article is mainly about historical places in Sri Lanka, you might be also looking for some infomation on historical places in Sri Lanka, that’s why you landed on this page, I think.
 I’m intending to write about only the most famous historical places in Sri Lanka.
 Because.
 If I try to pack all the historical places in Sri Lanka into this article, I will not be able to complete it within few hours, it might even take years because the number of the historical place in Sri Lanka is that much great.

 Sri Lanka tourism is thriving in big scale and a number of travellers increasing day by day.
 Sri Lanka had been primarily a beach holiday destination in the past but now it is branching out into other areas such as eco-tourism, adventure holidays, honeymoon tours, cultural tours etc. I thought this articles cannot be delayed anymore because we get a large number of emails from travellers around the world and making questions like “what are the popular historical places in Sri Lanka”, “what are the historical places we can visit during our Sri Lanka tour” etc.